Empire (1973 video game): Object of the game

+Limitations and strategies

 Although an action game, Empire can be slow to play, and moves have to be carefully and yet quickly considered.
 Flying from a team's home space to engage the enemy could take one to two minutes, and bombing a planet with fifty armies could take five to ten minutes.
 A game might take many hours, or even days, as players come and go.
 Yet, in intense dogfighting conditions, players have been known to type as quickly as 20 keys per second (as fast as the system would take them).

 Original PLATO terminals were connected to the host system with a 1200 baud connection, and the host computers were quite slow by current standards.
 Since an update of the screen could take one to two seconds with a lot of ships and torpedoes on the screen, players were allowed to decide when their screen updated, but could not delay this action more than 10 seconds, or execute more than a certain number of commands before an update was forced.
 The position of each ship was updated only when its player updated his screen, which permitted ships to discontinuously hop or "hyperjump".
 Conversely, torpedo locations updated whenever any player in the game updated their screen, so their movements were effectively continuous.

 This simple game mechanic, forced upon the designers by the limitations of the terminal and the central computer, paradoxically gave Empire a great deal of tactical depth by making it a limited-information game.
 For example, a player, seeing torps launched towards him, could wait without replotting until they were about to be hit, then change course towards the attacker, go to maximum speed, and hyperjump over the torps, then fire his own torps.
 Since the players could only have a limited number of torps active at any time, the original attacker would have to detonate his torps and launch new ones in order to respond.
 Of course, an experienced player, knowing that this was likely to happen, would likely have already detonated his first cluster of torps and launched a new set, hoping that his opponent would hyperjump right into them—except that the opponent, knowing this, would do something slightly different.
 The best players could get inside the heads of other players, figure out what they were going to do, influence them to do certain things, and destroy them.